Li-Kezhi/VASP-Kezhi/Creators/README.md

 # creators
 Create input files for VASP

 ## createPOSCAR.py
-Used for create POSCAR from .xsd file (from Materials Studio) Need a file name as input
+Used to create POSCAR from .xsd file (from Materials Studio)

+Need a file name as input